 A conviction for a felony drug offense within the three years prior to the date of the EEC BRC; or

-Any presumptive disqualifications for crimes defined by EEC in its Table of Disqualifying Offenses, including those within DCJIS’s definition of convictions, non-convictions, delinquent, not delinquent, sealed or the equivalent, or pending adult or juvenile charges and any state or national equivalent offense.
+Any presumptive disqualifications for crimes defined by EEC in its Table of Disqualifying Offenses, including those within DCJIS’s definition of convictions, delinquent, sealed or the equivalent, or pending adult or juvenile charges and any state or national equivalent offense.

 For residential and placement candidates, any offense that is deemed a mandatory disqualification for Child Care Candidates will constitute a presumptive disqualification, in addition to all offenses falling within 606 CMR 14.10(5)(a) through (d).